nickprender12/nickprender12/README.md

 - Hi, I’m Nick.
 I'm a software developer focused on React and node.
-I’m currently reading a book on scheme so I get a little weird 👾
 - 📫 You can reach me at <a href="mailto:nickprender@gmail.com">`nickprender@gmail.com`</a>

 <!---